Experimental Study on Performance of Reinforced Concrete (RC) Beams with Varied Proportions of Fly Ash

 Effect of Relative Stiffness of Beam and Column on the Shear Lag Phenomenon in Tubular Buildings

-Over the past three decades, integral bridges have emerged as a preferred alternative to traditional bridges with expansion joints, particularly for small to medium-span structures.
+The integral bridges have emerged as a preferred alternative to traditional bridges with expansion joints, particularly for small- to medium-span structures.
 Integral bridges eliminate the need for expansion joints, leading to reduced maintenance and improved long-term performance.
 This study presents a comprehensive analysis of integral bridges, focusing on the validation of P-Y curves for modeling soil-pile interaction, the impact of thermal loading on pile behavior, and the comparison of structural responses between integral and simply supported bridges.
-Using a nonlinear analysis tool, SAP2000, the research evaluates key aspects such as pile deflection, bending moments, shear forces, and deck slab stresses under various loading conditions, including IRC Class A and 70R.
-The results demonstrate that integral bridges exhibit lower deck slab stresses and bending moments compared to simply supported bridges, highlighting their efficiency in specific design scenarios.
-The study concludes with recommendations for enhancing the design and construction of integral bridges, particularly in the absence of specific code provisions.
+Using the nonlinear analysis tool SAP2000, the research evaluates key factors such as pile deflection, bending moments, shear forces, and deck slab stresses under various loading conditions, including IRC Class A and 70R.
+The results show that integral bridges exhibit lower deck slab stresses and bending moments compared to simply supported bridges, highlighting their efficiency in specific design scenarios.
+The study concludes with recommendations for enhancing the design and construction of integral bridges, especially in the absence of specific code provisions.